puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 #### Razor Provisioning Tech Preview

-PE 3.2 offers a preview of new, bare-metal provisioning capabilities using Razor technology.
+PE 3.2 offers a [tech preview](http://puppetlabs.com/services/tech-preview) of new, bare-metal provisioning capabilities using Razor technology.

 Razor is an advanced provisioning application that can deploy both bare metal and virtual systems.
 It's aimed at solving the problem of how to bring new metal into a state that your existing configuration management systems, PE for example, can then take over.

-*Note*: This is a Tech Preview release of Razor.
-For more information, see the see the [Puppet Labs Tech Previews Info Page](TODO: link).
+*Note*: This is a tech preview release of Razor.
+For more information, see the see the [Puppet Labs Tech Previews Info Page](http://puppetlabs.com/services/tech-preview).

 #### Puppet Agent with Non-Root Privileges